alwaysthecritic/BowlingKataSwift/README.md

 ## Description

 This is a solution to the classic Bowling kata, in Swift.
+In simple terms this kata challenges you to score a single player bowling game.
+I shan't go into the details of the rules here.

 Actually I experimented with a couple of solutions and got sucked into polishing things up further as a learning exercise, so this git repo presents the evolution of the solution.
+I've learnt a lot and had fun with it.

 ## Usage